hmchen47/DataScience/Notes/a08-FeatureEng.md

   + limitations
     + not adding extra information while encoding
-    + not suitable for linear models nor handling new categories in the test set automatically
+    + not suitable for linear models
+    + not handling new categories in the test set automatically
     + creating an order relationship btw the categories
   + Python snippet